ucsb-innovation-workshop/ucsb-innovation-workshop.github.io/docs/about.md

 ## The Microfluidics Lab

-??? note "From cleanroom bottleneck to an accessible shared fabrication facility"
+??? note "From cleanroom bottleneck to accessible fabrication"

     Before the Microfluidics Lab existed, UCSB researchers working with microfluidic devices often relied on the campus cleanroom and the semiconductor and MEMS fabrication infrastructure that had developed around it.